microsoft/azure-spring-apps-training/07-build-a-spring-boot-microservice-using-mysql/README.md

 Before we can use it however, we will need to perform several tasks:

 1. Create a MySQL firewall rule to allow connections from our local environment.
 1. Create a MySQL firewall rule to allow connections from Azure Services.
-This will enable connections from Azure Spring Cloud.
+This will enable connections from Azure Spring Apps.
 1. Create a MySQL database.

 > 💡When prompted for a password, enter the MySQL password you specified when deploying the ARM template in [Section 00](../00-setup-your-environment/README.md).